 - SAT or ACT with writing test scores

 - TOEFL, MELAB, or IELTS scores (for non-native speakers of English)

 The deadlines below are for those seeking admission for the following fall term.
 Please note that admission deadlines for winter term and spring/summer term have different dates and there are also unique application deadlines depending on the specific school/college in which you are seeking admission.
 Visit Undergraduate Admissions for deadlines applying to your specific circumstances.

 November 1 - Early Action Deadline for Freshman Applicants.
 The Early Action program allows freshman applicants applying for admission for the following fall term, to apply earlier in the admissions timeline and receive a decision on admission earlier on in the process.
 You do not have to apply through the Early Action program, however, the fast-paced approach may fit your needs by providing you with an admissions decision before the end of the calendar year.
-For more information about the Early Action Program click here and scroll to Early Action Applicants.
+More information about the Early Action Program (scroll to Early Action Applicants).